apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

 : Default 86400 (24 hrs)
 : Blob Garbage Collector (GC) logic would only consider those blobs for GC which are not accessed recently (currentTime - lastModifiedTime > blobGcMaxAgeInSecs).
-For example as per default only those blobs which have been created 24 hrs ago would be considered for GC
+For example as per default only those blobs which have been created 24 hrs ago would be considered for GC.
+It is strongly advised to not set this property to a very low value of say a few minutes but only set it to a hour at a minimum.
+This is to ensure that the NodeStore(s) have had the time to flush out its internal data structures to persistence and the references to recently added blobs are accounted.

 versionGcMaxAgeInSecs
 : Default 86400 (24 hrs)